-Unemployment levels and rates move in a cyclical way, largely related to the general business cycle.
-However, other factors such as labour market policies and demographic developments may influence the short and long-term evolution as well.
+Unemployment levels and rates move in a cyclical manner, largely related to the general business cycle.
+However, other factors such as labour market policies and demographic developments may also influence the short and long-term evolution.

-This article gives an overview of statistical information for unemployment in the European Union (EU) since the year 2000, starting with the most recent developments.
+This article gives an overview of statistical information on unemployment in the European Union (EU) since the year 2000, starting with the most recent developments.

 Main statistical findings

 Recent developments in unemployment at a European and Member State level

 Eurostat estimates that 26.231 million men and women in the EU-28, of whom 19.175 million were in the euro area (EA-18), were unemployed in January 2014.
 Compared with December 2013, the number of persons unemployed increased by 17 000 in the EU-28 as well as by 17 000 in the euro area.
 Compared with January 2013, unemployment decreased by 449 000 in the EU-28 and by 67 000 in the euro area.

 The euro area seasonally-adjusted unemployment rate was 12.0 % in January 2014, stable since October 2013; it was 12.0 % in January 2013.
 The EU-28 unemployment rate was 10.8 % in January 2014, stable since October 2013; it was 11.0 % in January 2013.